tpage99/wcpartners/src/pages/resources/COVID-19.md

 ### Wide Open School

 With resources for parents and educators, Wide Open School is a free collection of the best online learning experiences for kids curated by the editors at Common Sense.
 A group of more than 25 organizations came together and raised their hands to help, and many more are joining on a daily basis.
 Watch for new features and content partners frequently.
 Learn more here: https://wideopenschool.org/

+### Wonders of Wildlife

+Wonders of Wildlife is collaborating with Agents of Discovery and several leading conservation organizations to launch a campaign called Mission Conservation.
+This will provide parents and educators with access to Image Recognition (IR) Missions that young learners can play and share with their community.

+New Missions will launch every Monday (events we are calling “Mission Monday”).
+Our educational mobile gaming platform uses augmented reality to engage youth through active learning.
+Let us help you turn your home and backyard into a fun and safe educational environment.

+Anybody and everybody is encouraged to participate in Mission Mondays – It’s totally FREE on the Agents of Discovery app available on the App Store and Google Play.
+Learn more here: https://wondersofwildlife.org/missions/

 ### Other Resources